jparshook/cleanroom_monitor_humidity/README.md

 - The ESP32 can now be moved from the computer to wall or battery power.

 ## Raspberry Pi setup
 Any RPi with Bluetooth should work for this project.
-In this case, RPi4 was used.
+In this case, RPi4 was used. **The instructions below are for connecting Bluetooth for Raspian V10 Buster and may not apply to other versions of the Raspberry Pi OS.**

 ### Initial Setup
 - [Install the Raspbian OS and connect to WiFi.](https://www.canakit.com/Media/CanaKit-Raspberry-Pi-Quick-Start-Guide-4.0.pdf) If WiFi is not available, use an Ethernet cable to connect to the Internet for the next step.